 Administrators exempt from the State Personnel Act (EPA Appointments).

-2. Fixed-term appointmentsSPECIAL FACULTY MEMBERS
+2. SPECIAL FACULTY MEMBERS

 (1) Faculty members who are appointed as visiting faculty members, adjunct faculty, lecturers, instructors, artists-in-residence, writers-in-residence or other special categories are regarded as “special faculty members”.
 Special faculty members may be paid or unpaid.

 (2) Special faculty members who are paid shall be appointed for a specified term of service, as set out in writing in the letter of appointment.
 The term of appointment of any paid special faculty member concludes at the end of the specified period set forth in the letter of appointment, and the letter of appointment constitutes full and timely notice that a new term will not be granted when that term expires.
-However, full-time appointees at the rank of instructor or above shall be given the notice of non-reappointment specified in Section 4.09B1. if the conditions of appointment to the rank of instructor or above include a provision that the appointment is subject to renewal.
+However, full-time appointees at the rank of instructor or above (including lecturers and visiting assistant/associate/full professors) shall be given the notice of non-reappointment specified in Section 4.09B1. if the conditions of appointment to the rank of instructor or above include a provision that the appointment is subject to renewal.

 (3) Special faculty members who are not paid may be appointed for a specified term of service or at will.
 Their pay and appointment status should be set out in the letter of appointment.

 (4) During the term of their employment, special faculty members are entitled to seek recourse under the Faculty Grievance Procedures.

 (5) Special faculty members, whether paid or unpaid, are not covered by Section 604 of the UNC Code, and that section does not accord them rights to additional review of a decision by the University not to grant a new appointment at the end of a specified fixed term

-All appointments of visiting faculty, adjunct faculty, or other special categories of faculty such as instructors, lecturers, artists-in-residence, or writers-in-residence shall be for a specified term.
-However, full-time appointees at the rank of instructor shall be given the notice of non-reappointment specified in Section 4.09B1. if the conditions of appointment to the rank of instructor include a provision that the appointment is subject to renewal.
-That term shall be set forth in writing when the appointment is made, and the specification of the length of the appointment shall be deemed to constitute full and timely notice of non-reappointment when the term expires.
-The provisions of Sections 604 A and 602 (4) of the Code of the University of North Carolina shall not apply to these appointments.
-Fixed-term appointments may be used for part-time or full-time teaching and/or administrative positions with or without compensation.

 D. Provision for Less than Full-Time Employment